MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/04-create-dax-calculations-in-power-bi-desktop.md

 Save the Power BI Desktop file.

-*You’ll enhance the data model with more advanced calculations using DAX in the **Create Advanced DAX Calculations in Power BI Desktop, Part 2** lab.*
+*You’ll enhance the data model with more advanced calculations using DAX in the **Create Advanced DAX Calculations in Power BI Desktop** lab.*